 - Cases in the Bay Area have declined significantly since mid-January.
 Hospitalization and ICU rates have fallen since early February.
-Deaths are still rising in mid-February, mostly from infections that started a month or so ago.
-At its peak in mid-January, the Omicron winter surge led to case rates in the Bay Area 17x our previous high in the winter of 2021. - The Omicron variant is 100% of U.S. sequenced cases as of February 12, with 96% the BA.1 sub-variant and 4% the BA.2 sub-variant.
+At its peak in mid-January, the Omicron winter surge led to case rates in the Bay Area 17x our previous high in the winter of 2021. - The Omicron variant is 100% of U.S. sequenced cases as of February

+12, with 96% the BA.1 sub-variant and 4% the BA.2 sub-variant.
 Hospitalizations in the Bay Area peaked in late January at a rate similar to last winter, but ICU and death rates are a bit lower than last winter thanks to high vaccination rates in the Bay.
-Wastewater (sewage) surveillance testing for the Omicron variant in the Bay Area suggests that infection rates have declined since mid-January. - GET YOUR AT HOME TEST KIT - The BA.2 Omicron sub-variant first detected in Denmark has been detected in the Bay Area.
-Early data from Denmark found BA.2 to be more transmissible than the BA.1 (first) Omicron variant, with a household secondary attack rate of 39% compared to 29% for BA.1.
+Wastewater (sewage) surveillance testing for the Omicron variant in the Bay Area suggests that infection rates have declined since mid-January.

+• The BA.2 Omicron sub-variant first detected in Denmark has been detected in the Bay Area.
+Early data from Denmark found BA.2 to be more transmissible than the BA.1(first) Omicron variant, with a household secondary attack rate of 39% compared to 29% for BA.1.
 The study authors conclude that this is likely due to greater immune evading properties.
 As of mid-February, we do not have evidence that BA.2 causes more severe disease.
-Some epidemiologists think that BA.2 might make the Omicron surge last a bit longer but will not change the overall course significantly. - Masking, rapid testing, ventilating and distancing are all needed in addition to vaccinations and boosters to protect ourselves and each other during winter surges.
+Some epidemiologists think that BA.2 might make the Omicron surge last a bit longer but will not change the overall course significantly.